 Offered as: Minor

-Washington State University Vancouver now offers a minor in Media Communication through a partnership between The Edward R. Murrow College of Communication and The Creative Media & Digital Culture Program.
-The Media Communication minor will teach new methods of writing and media composition for digital and analog contexts.
+Washington State University Vancouver now offers a minor in Communication through a partnership between The Edward R. Murrow College of Communication and The Creative Media & Digital Culture Program.
+The Communication minor will teach new methods of writing and media composition for digital and analog contexts.